-Blowout Preventers (BOP) Stack is used to seal the wellbore and thereby contain a kick ( check drilling kick).
+Blowout Preventers (BOP) Stack is one of the rig components that is used to seal the wellbore and thereby contain a kick ( check drilling kick).
 Two main types of BOP preventers are in use in the industry (both types are discussed below).
 In this article, we shall discuss its BOP blowout preventers stack classification, components & types.

 API Classification For BOP Blowout Preventers Components